License Frequently Asked Questions

 Federal Requirement for Aliens Bringing Guns into the United States

-The U.S. Department of Justice/Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) requires nonimmigrant aliens temporarily importing firearms and ammunition into the United States to submit ATF Form 6NIA (5330.3D), in order to obtain an ATF firearm import permit.
+The U.S. Department of Justice/Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) requires nonimmigrant aliens temporarily importing firearms and ammunition into the United States to submit ATF Form 6NIA (5330.3D-Application/permit for temporary importation of firearms and ammunition by nonimmigrant aliens), in order to obtain an ATF firearm import permit.
 This permit application must be submitted well in advance of your trip.
 If you have any questions about this new regulation, please contact ATF.

-If you plan to just carry the gun while traveling in Alaska for wildlife protection and not to hunt, the least expensive hunting license you can purchase is a non-resident small game license for $20.
-You can purchase a license on-line at /store/.
+If you plan to carry a gun while traveling in Alaska for wildlife protection and not to hunt, the least expensive hunting license you can purchase is a non-resident small game license for $20.
+You can purchase a license at our online store.

-Please remember that a hunting license is not required to carry the handgun in Alaska, it is required to apply for an importation permit from ATF and then to import it through US Customs.
-You can find all the regulations about carrying an unconcealed or concealed handgun in Alaska at http://www.dps.alaska.gov/Statewide/PermitsLicensing/concealedhandguns.aspx.
+Please remember that a hunting license is not required to carry a handgun in Alaska.
+A hunting license is required to apply for an importation permit from ATF, which will allow you to import it through US Customs.
+You can find all the regulations about carrying an unconcealed or concealed handgun in Alaska at the Alaska Department of Public Safety.
 There is no restriction in Alaska as to what type of handgun can be used with a small game license.

-If you plan to also carry a gun into Canada, you can find more information about importing a handgun from Alaska to Canada by contacting Canadian Customs at: http://cbsa-asfc.gc.ca/travel-voyage/visit-eng.html.
+If you plan to also carry a gun into Canada, you can find more information about importing a handgun from Alaska to Canada by reviewing the Canadian Firearms Program provided by the Canadian Mounted Police.

-Please note: You are considered a nonimmigrant alien under federal law for the ATF importation permit, and a nonresident or nonresident alien for the Alaska hunting license.
+Please note: You are considered a nonimmigrant alien under federal law for the ATF importation permit.
+For the Alaska hunting license, you are considered a nonresident or nonresident alien.